pfgryz/exquisitor/article/reviews/Rev 4/Rev 4, issue 1.md

 ---
 tags:
-  - ongoing
+  - done
   - description
 owner: RN
 ---
 ## Issue
 The abstract could be made more concise and sharply focused on the core contributions namely the use of contrastive learning within an ANN for representative sequence selection, its performance gains over classical methods, and the development of the Exquisitor tool.

-## Answer (draft)
+## Answer
-przejrzeć abstrakt, zaproponować zmiany
+Thank you for this comment, we updated abstract focusing ont the cored contributions.

-zmieniony abstrakt, 4 poprawki z grammarly, przeniosłem zdanie o implementacji, uwzględnione wskazówki.
+Moreover we corrected 4 grammatical errors.